 Ken and Linda’s wedding is held outside on the land they own, not very far at all from some of their hives.
 The music is loud, which disturbs the hives.
 But, it turns out that several of the hives’ queens have been “Africanized” and the movie tells us that Africanized honey bees gets pissed off way more easily, so of course they immediately attack the wedding.
 Ken does try to wave get the guests inside, but the real heroic moment at this wedding is when the bride uses her veil as a mask and goes to rescue her soon-to-be step-son Joshua, who has been attacked.
 That woulda been a real proud moment for a Beekeeper like Ken, if he’d done it.
 But we’re never told that Linda is a Beekeeper.
 She’s marrying into the family, sure, but she’s not on the job yet (though I sure hope she got into the family business after the events of the movie).

-Still, I can forgive Ken missing a chance to have a cool Beekeeper rescue if he was otherwise impressive.
+Still, I could forgive Ken missing a chance to have a cool Beekeeper rescue if he was otherwise impressive.
 Sure, he’s part of a successful apiarist family, but he failed to even suspect that his own hives were turning on him.
-And then, when the Blossom Meadows was Deadly Invaded by a Killer Bee Nightmare, Ken just takes his family out of town.
+And then, when Blossom Meadows was Deadly Invaded by a Killer Bee Nightmare, Ken just took his family out of town.
 I get it, honestly I do.
 Josh had been hurt.
 Getting out of town makes sense.
-For an ordinary Beekeeper, but not the cool kind Beekeeper we look for around these parts.
+For an ordinary Beekeeper.
+But not the cool kind Beekeeper we look for around these parts.

 Two Honeycombs out of Five.
 The rating of perfectly ordinary Beekeepers.